AxelWalthelm/ContourTracing/README.md

 Rules PN and ER are basically the same.

-Rule P3 is the oddball one.
-FECTS would do ER instead and turn right &mdash; which makes P3 become the new forward-left pixel.
+**Rule P3 is the oddball one.** FECTS would do ER instead and turn right &mdash; which makes P3 become the new forward-left pixel.
 For rule P3 to apply, the original forward-right pixel P3 has to be foreground, so for FECTS the new forward-left pixel is foreground and rule EL applies next.
 EL turns left and moves to P3.
 FECTS ends up in the same state as Pavlidis' rule P3.

 Viewed from the edge-based point of view, rule P3 is a shortcut to do ER+EL in a single step.
-It is redundant, and what is more it hinders the use of a clean and simple termination criteria, because it follows two edges in a single step and therefore may skip the start edge.
+It is redundant, and what is more it hinders the use of a clean and simple edge-based termination criteria, because it follows two edges in a single step and therefore may skip the start edge.

 Compared to P3, ER+EL does one extra step, but it does the same number of pixel-tests.